Information about Corfu

 Paleokastritsa is well known for being one of the most beautiful parts of Corfu and is surrounded by a mountainous and verdant landscape.
 The stunning 13th century monastery sits on one of the peaks overlooking the famous beach and dominates the whole town.
 It is well worth a visit to walk round the monastery and the pretty grounds and to take in the most amazing views.
 There is a small museum housing religious objects from the Byzantine era and a small gift shop for souvenir hunters.

 This is one of the most familiar and photographed areas of Corfu.
 Kanoni is a small hilly area a short distance from the main town and is known for its luxury hotels, fabulous views of Mouse Island (Pontikonissi) and the church of Panagia Vlacherna which is situated on a tiny island connected to the main island via a narrow walkway.
-Amazingly, it is situated just a few metres from the end of the main airport runway and attracts scores of people and aircraft enthusiasts waiting for unrivalled and thrilling views of aircraft landing and taking off.
+Amazingly, it is situated just a few metres from the end of the main airport runway and attracts scores of people and aircraft enthusiasts waiting for unrivaled and thrilling views of aircraft landing and taking off.
 The tiny Mouse Island is a 5 minute boat ride from here and also has a small church in the centre.

 Old Perithia is located in stunning countryside high up on the north eastern slopes of Corfu and is a wonderful example of an original mountain village, giving a glimpse of how the way of life was back in the days before tourism arrived on the island.
 Sitting below Mount Pantokrator, the highest point on the island, this tiny village is made up of around 130 houses and several churches, most of which are now just ruins but centuries ago were very well hidden from the threat of attacks by pirates.
 For this reason land by the sea back then was fairly worthless and the most sought after land was found inland.
 Some of the houses are in the process of being restored and there are several which have been turned into small traditional tavernas.
 Many visitors make their way up to Old Perithia by car or by moped and it is perfect for walkers and nature lovers.

 This tiny, quiet island is located a short distance from Corfu Town just across the narrow channel from the Old Port and is very popular with people on small motor boats.
-There is a tiny harbour for mooring the boats and nowadays it is mainly a wildlife sanctuary for birds and people enjoying a stroll through the wooded areas.
+There is a tiny harbor for mooring the boats and nowadays it is mainly a wildlife sanctuary for birds and people enjoying a stroll through the wooded areas.
 There are a couple of small beaches on the northern shore and are within walking distance.
 Boats run regularly from the port to make the 10 minute crossing.
 There is a small taverna there with a local and traditional menu and beautiful views of Corfu Town.

 This ancient Byzantine castle, thought to date back to the 13th century, is built on very rocky terrain on one of the highest peaks on the island's northwest shoreline and looks out over the waters of the Ionian Sea.
 Located north of Paleokastritsa, in ancient times this imposing castle played a huge role in defending the island against pirates and the Ottomans whilst protecting and sheltering the local population.
 Today, there are ruins of some of the fortifications, a small chapel and some unusual rock carved graves.
 Visitors can walk up to the castle, reflect on the astounding history of the place and enjoy some amazing views.